ToniBig/cpp-autoargs/README.md

 ## Features

-+ single header library
++ header only library
-+ addition of new command line arguments using a single line
++ addition of new command line arguments using a single line of code
 + automatic creation of documentation (help)
 + automatic creation of input files for every run
 + parsing of input files